-The closest beach to the temporarily expanded MBDS is 10 nautical miles away.
+The closest beach to the temporarily expanded MBDS is ten nmi away.
 The SBNMS is just east of the MBDS.
-Past dredged material disposal has not impacted the SBNMS and no impact to the SBNMS is expected with the temporary expansion of the MBDS.
+Past dredged material disposal has not impacted the SBNMS and no impact to the SBNMS is expected with the temporary expansion of the MBDS to allow for covering the barrel field with suitable dredged material.